 Growth trials are also undertaken in greenhouses, polytunnels, in controlled water regime mesocosms or under grow-lamps as appropriate.
 Additional equipment used in monitoring experiments includes fast-response laser-based methane analyser to ppb levels; CO2 analyser (IRGA) capable of field respiration measurements; GCs to measure a range of atmospheric constituents.
 There are several other laboratories that allow for the preparation of samples for analysis and to engage in soil physics work.

-Field research is supported by state-of-the-art GPS (Leica R1200) and surveying kit (Leica T750), which allow field locations to be mapped and relocated with centimetre accuracy.
+Field research is supported by state-of-the-art GPS (Leica R1200) and a surveying kit (Leica T750), which allow field locations to be mapped and relocated with centimetre accuracy.
 The group sustains many long-term field survey programmes using this kit plus an array of logging sensors to monitor soil hydrology.

 Some of our PhD students have secured academic positions at other universities or continued their research as post-doctoral fellows, whilst others have entered the field of environmental consultancy.